andre-mare/cli-cheat-sheet/vim-editor-commands.md

-# VI Editor Commands
+# VIM Editor Commands

 ## What is VI and VIM?
 > Vim stands for Vi IMproved and Vi is short for visual.
-It used to be Vi IMitation, but there are so many improvements that a name change was appropriate.
-Vim is a powerful text editor which includes almost all the commands from the Unix program "Vi" and a lot of new ones.
+It used to be Vi IMitation, but there are so many improvements
+> that a name change was appropriate.
+Vim is a powerful text editor which includes almost all the commands from the
+> Unix program "Vi" and a lot of new ones.
 It is very useful for editing programs and other plain text.
+All commands
-All commands are given with the keyboard.
-This has the advantage that you can keep your fingers on the keyboard and your eyes on the screen.
+> are given with the keyboard.
+This has the advantage that you can keep your fingers on the keyboard and your eyes on
+> the screen.

 ## Vim Modes
 Vim has seven basic modes: